 1) A maximum of $450.00 in travel funds per conference (approved by the DGS) to cover travel expenses, lodging and registration fees.
-Only one conference is permitted per academic year (July to June).
+Only one conference is permitted per academic year.
 Funds will be provided for one conference without presentation.
 To obtain funding for more than one conference, a presentation is required.
 To receive reimbursement from conferences where presentation is required, you need to provide proof that you presented (e.g. an abstract or program page).
-If this information is on a website, you may submit a printout.
 Without appropriate documentation, the forms for reimbursement will not be processed.
 Any unused funds cannot be accrued or used for another year.
-As of January 2013, these funds may also be used for workshops or courses – the idea is to allow some flexibility.
+These funds may also be used for workshops or courses.
 The Conference/Research Financial Assistance Package for Ph.D.
 Students procedures will apply, i.e. DGS approval.

 Payments to students are in the form of reimbursements after you return from the conference.
-To receive your reimbursement for any conference you attend (whether you are presenting or not), you will need to fill out a Travel & Business Expense report (which you can obtain from the administrative assistant), and include all your original receipts.
+To receive your reimbursement, you will need to fill out a Travel & Business Expense Report (which you can obtain from the administrative assistant), and include all your original receipts.
 If you paid for anything with a credit card, you will also need to submit a credit card statement showing the expense(s) in question.
-Detailed instructions on T&BE reports are provided below.
+Detailed instructions on TBERs are provided below.

-3) up to $3,000.00 for one field trip as a feasibility study to plan one’s dissertation research.
-To apply for this fund, you will need to submit a written application, specifying the work you will undertake, how the work relates to your developing dissertation project and why this work is preliminary, and providing a detailed and justified budget.
-The application for the funds is to be submitted in early spring (exact date will be announced by the DIRECTOR A&F) for summer research.
-Under no circumstances will these funds be released to students who have already commenced dissertation research: these funds are for exploratory, pre-dissertation work.
-In the same spirit, funds will not be paid for equipment (this should come out of research grants).
+2) up to $3,000.00 for research.
+To apply for this fund, you will need to submit a written application that specifies the work you will undertake, specifies how the work relates to your developing dissertation project, and provides a detailed and justified budget.
+The application for the funds is to be submitted in early spring (exact date will be announced by the Director A&F) for summer research.
+These funds will not be used for large equipment (this should come out of research grants).

 For this expense, it is possible to request a Travel Advance.
-Please submit the travel advance request to the DIRECTOR A&F at least 2 weeks in advance (and more if it is near closing of the fiscal year), and be sure you are informed about what kinds of expenses are allowed.
-After your trip, a Travel and Business Expense report must be made, along with supporting documentation (original receipts!) for how the advance was spent.
+Please submit the travel advance request to the Director A&F at least 2 weeks in advance (and more if it is near closing of the fiscal year), and be sure you are informed about what kinds of expenses are allowed.
+After your trip, a TBER must be made, along with supporting documentation (original receipts!) for how the advance was spent.
 It is essential that you keep meticulous and accurate records, along with original receipts, and that you turn these in within 2 weeks of your return.
 Again, detailed instructions are provided below.